ollimyy/hh_bookstore/README.md

-This is a project for learning Backend programming with Spring.
+This is work in progress project for learning Backend programming with Spring.